A number of myths have been circulating about Mini Holland – here we put the record straight…

 Fact: The school run accounts for at least one in every five cars on London’s roads, and is a major cause of congestion, pollution & frustration for road users.
 Fear of road traffic injury is the key reason people give for not cycling and that parents give for limiting their children’s independence.
 Many people say they drive their children to school because the roads are too unattractive and dangerous to walk or cycle.
 But in doing so they add to the problem.

-In Waltham Forest 14% of children age 11 are overweight and over 23% are obese or overweight.
+In Waltham Forest 14% of children age 11 are overweight and over 23% are obese or overweight (2013 figures).
 Every hour you spend in a car makes you 6 percent more likely to be obese.
 Every kilometer you walk (about 0.6 of a mile) reduces it by almost 5 percent.
 So making active travel safer and easier means better physical health for children.

 Myth: Copenhagen crossings are dangerous